Michael Reagan: Salesman

 Sometime before September 1970, Reagan was working as a salesman for the clothing company Hart, Schaffner, & Marx.
 He then became a director of special events catering at Michaelson Food Service Company in Los Angeles.
 In 1981, Reagan was hired as a salesman for Industrial Circuits, a circuit board company owned by Robert Herring Sr.

 Actor

-Reagan has had small roles in movies and television shows since 1985, including Falcon Crest, which starred his mother, Jane Wyman.
+Reagan had small roles in movies and television shows beginning in 1985, including Falcon Crest, which starred his mother, Jane Wyman.

 Television

 In 1987, Reagan served as the host for the first season of the television game show Lingo.

 Radio

 His work in talk radio started in the Southern California local market as a guest host for radio commentator Michael Jackson's talk radio show slot on KABC in Los Angeles.
 After this beginning, he landed a talk show spot on KSDO radio in San Diego.

 Reagan also hosted The Michael Reagan Show nationwide for most of the 2000s.
 The show was variously syndicated on Premiere Networks and Radio America.
-Since then he has focused on public speaking about his father.
+After that, he focused on public speaking about his father.